Why playgroups form an essential part of Family Day Care

 Family Day Care educator and child at our Weston Playgroup

 Our families agree that playgroups form an excellent part of our Family Day Care service.
-A lot of the feedback that our Family Day Care educators receive from families is that they love the playgroups.
-They enjoy that the children get out and about into the community.
-They like the fact that the children learn about the community, learn about the world that they are a part of, the different people who live in their world, and the environment that surrounds them.
+We receive a lot of feedback from families on how much they love the playgroups.
+They appreciate that their children get out in the community, learn about the world that they are a part of, the different people who live in their world, and the environment that surrounds them.
 (And we couldn’t agree more)!

 In fact, it’s not just the families and children that reap the benefits of playgroups.
-Phillipa Hargrave, Assistant Director Children’s Services for Communities@Work, notes, “playgroups help the educators by allowing them an opportunity to come together in an informal setting.
-The children can have their own social time to get together, while the educators can also have time to come together and talk about how they’re going in their day, how they’re going with their business, etc. It gives that great chance for them to mentor and guide each other and share ideas.
+Theresa notes that”playgroups help the educators by allowing them an opportunity to come together in an informal setting.
+The children can have their own social time to get together, while the educators can also have time to come together and talk about how they’re going in their day, how they’re going with their business, etc. It’s a great opportunity for them to mentor and guide each other and share ideas.
 And it’s amazing to watch the playgroups in action each week.
 It’s our favourite thing!”

-Communities@Work’s Family Day Coordination Unit team supports almost 100 educators in the operations of their Family Day Care business, in line with the National Quality Framework, across Canberra and the surrounding NSW region.
+Communities at Work’s Family Day Coordination Unit team supports over 60 educators to run their own Family Day Care businesses, in line with the National Quality Framework, across Canberra and the surrounding NSW region.

-Communities@Work’s Family Day Care and In-Home Care has achieved an overall rating of Exceeding NQS.
+Communities at Work’s Family Day Care service has achieved an overall rating of Exceeding National Quality Standards.
 In fact, we are the only Family Day Care service in Canberra that has an ‘exceeding’ average across the National Quality Framework.

 The unique small group setting of family day care allows our approved educators to provide a play-based learning program tailored to each child’s development needs and interests.

-Communities@Work Family Day Care and In-Home Care has been recognised as the National Family Day Care service of the year in 2015 and 2016.
+Over the years Communities at Work Family Day Care has been recognised as the National Family Day Care Service of the Year.
 The award recognises innovation in service delivery, support of educators, education of children and connections to the local community.

-In addition to this, each year, the service has over 40 educators nominated and service support staff, demonstrating our commitment to providing high-quality outcomes for children.
+In addition, each year, the service has over 40 educators and service support staff nominated, demonstrating our commitment to providing high-quality outcomes for children.

-To find out more about Communities@Work’s Family Day Care service, please visit this page.
+To find out more about Communities at Work’s Family Day Care service, please visit this page.

 1 Comment